-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2018
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2019

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2018.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2019.
 The annual report serves the purpose of both a Trustees' report, and a Directors' report under company law.

-The Trust operates one academy for pupils aged 2 to 11 (Waycroft), one academy for pupils aged 3 to 11 (Woodlands) and one academy for pupils aged 7 to 11 (Wicklea) in the Bristol area.
-It has a combined pupil capacity of 1,050 and had a roll of 978 in the school census on 24 January 2018.
+The Trust operates 3 primary academies in the Bristol area.
+It's academies have a combined pupil capacity of 1,050 and had a roll of 978 in the school census on 24 January 2019.